hubo1016/vlcp/doc/source/quickunderstand.rst

 Network Settings Structure
 --------------------------

-To setup a new network, elements in the following figure should be created in order from top to bottom.
+To setup a new network, elements in the figure ::ref:`figure_settings` should be created in order from top to bottom.

+.. _figure_settings:

 .. figure:: _static/images/settings.png
    :alt: Network Settings Structure